kopardev/kopardev/README.md

 ## Life is so short, but DNA is so long ...

+Welcome!
+My name is Vishal Koparde ( _pronouced as We-shall Co-Par-Day_ ).

 I actively contribute code to numerous repos:

  * [CCR Collaborative Bioinformatics Resource](https://github.com/CCBR)